kushalrshahh/MunchiesApp/README.md

 program.

-#Hive Quesries and Python UDF folder:
+#Hive Queries and Python UDF folder:

 this folder contains hive queries and Python scripts/UDFs that we wrote for initial data filtration,